 Be it a smart tablet or an automatic wheelchair, what lies behind these products is a powerful human-centred design that maximises interactivity.
-A successful product ensures a pleasant user experience or even changes the way people use a product.
+Great design can shape user interactions in profound and delightful ways, making it a key factor in determining the success of a product.

 For more information about university pathways, visit RP's Further Studies.